gongbaodd/gongbaodd.github.io/_docs/2024/03/02/week-9-Github-Actions-WearOS.md

 Last year, one of my major study is babylon.js.
 Since I have an iPhone now, I wanted to build [babylon react native](https://www.babylonjs.com/reactnative/) on my phone.
 Sadly, the project only supports iOS 12 (I'm using 17).
 I guess I gonna give up on this.
 Expo might be a better choice.
 And what's more.
 I found this [viro react](https://viro-community.readme.io/docs/overview) which also uses ARkit and ARCore to build AR apps.
 It has a project to support oculus, but It is obsolete now.
 I think I will try it some time later.

+## Zhou Chu

+Zhou Chu(周处除三害), The pidgen the pig and the snake.
+A nice taiwan movie.
+Very satisfying kind like hong kong movie.
+Must see in 2024.